 This is the first semester of a two-semester sequence for biology and pre-health science and science majors.
-The course includes: an introduction to molecular structure and biochemistry, cell structure, cell energetics and metabolism, classical and human genetics, structure and function of nucleic acids, and gene expression.
+The course includes: an introduction to molecular structure and biochemistry, cell structure, cell energetics and metabolism, classical and human genetics, DNA structure.
 Students are expected to continue the sequence with BIO 102 or BIO 114.
 Laboratory fee required.
-Prerequisite: ENG 100 or appropriate score on placement test.
-Corequisite: CHM 101 or CHM 103.
+Prerequisite: MAT 099 and ENG 099 or appropriate score on placement test.
+Co-requisite: CHM 103.
 Semester offered: Fall.
 4 Credits